top of page

 Why We Fear Public Speaking

-From an evolutionary perspective, being singled out from the group once meant vulnerability, so our brains can still interpret standing alone in front of others as a potential threat.
+From an evolutionary perspective, being singled out from the group once meant vulnerability.
+Our brains can still interpret standing alone in front of others as a potential threat.
 This activates the fight-or-flight response, flooding your system with adrenaline.

-Over time, if you’ve had one uncomfortable speaking experience, your subconscious can start associating all public speaking situations with danger, even if you’re fully prepared.
+If you’ve had one uncomfortable speaking experience, your subconscious may start associating all public speaking situations with danger, even if you’re fully prepared.

 How Hypnotherapy Can Help You Overcome It